What Is the Average Deductible for Homeowners Insurance?

 blueCheck icon

-Choosing a deductible should be based on your financial situation, along with your history of claims and the value of your insured items.
+Choosing a deductible should be based on your financial situation, claims history and the value of your insured items.

 Compare Home Insurance Rates